June 16, 2023

 Drone agricultural technology

-With the capability to survey crops and herds over large areas quickly and efficiently, as well as serving as a relay system to transmit real-time data to other connected equipment and installations, drones offer a wealth of benefits.
+For the past twenty years, drones have been used in agriculture, primarily to assist with crop spraying.
+Thes days, however, we’re seeing drones used to survey crops and herds over large areas quickly and efficiently.
+On top of this, they can be used as a relay system to transmit real-time data to other connected equipment and installations.

 Vertical farming technology

 Vertical farming is an advanced agricultural technology where crops are grown indoors in vertically stacked layers.
-This method incorporates modern advancements in technology, such as LED lighting, closed-loop water recycling and climate control to optimise crop production.
+This method incorporates modern advancements in technology, such as LED lighting, closed-loop water recycling, and climate control to optimise crop production.

 CEA and TCEA

 While glasshouses and simpler indoor systems fall under CEA, these methods often lead to unpredictable and inconsistent yields because of the lack of complete control over the growing environment.
+Total Controlled Environment Agriculture (TCEA) takes Controlled Environment Agriculture (CEA) one step further.
 TCEA eliminates external factors like heat and light and creates its own microclimate, resulting in a more dependable and repeatable growing environment.

 Modern agricultural technologies have had a tremendous impact on farming in recent years, enabling farmers to optimise yields, reduce costs, and improve environmental sustainability.
-Innovations in farming technology continue to advance at a rapid pace, making it an exciting time to be in the agriculture industry.

 Thursday, September 26, 2024